Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: PGWs in expansionary Universe

 \subsection{PGWs amplification in expanding Universe}

 Inflationary-generated PGWs originate from tensor perturbations of the FLRW metric during the inflationary era.
-Starting from the vacuum state, they have been amplified during the expansion of the Universe.
-The super-adiabatic amplification leads vacuum tensor perturbations to evolve into a two-mode squeezed (TS) state with an enormously large number of gravitons~\cite{grishchuk1993quantum, martin2016quantum}.
-Dynamics of the tensorial perturbations are governed by the perturbed Hilbert-Einstein action in FLRW Universe ~\cite{mukhanov2005physical}
+Starting from the vacuum state, they have been amplified during the expansion of the universe.
+Quantum description of cosmological perturbations has been extensively studied in the literature~\cite{grishchuk1993quantum,martin2016quantum}.
+The super-adiabatic amplification leads vacuum tensor perturbations to evolve into a two-mode squeezed (TS) state with an enormously large number of gravitons~\cite{grishchuk2001relic, grishchuk1993quantum, martin2016quantum}.

-where $M_{\text{Pl}}^2 = \hbar c/(8\pi G)$ is the reduced Planck mass.
-Here, $'$ denotes the derivative with respect to conformal time $\eta$, and spatial indices are raised and lowered with the help of the unit tensor $\delta_{ij}$, assuming the metric signature $(-,+,+,+)$.
-To decouple time and spatial variables, it is convenient to introduce the Fourier transform of the metric perturbation $h_{ij}(\mathbf{x},\eta)$ by